Neil1977/FRONT-END-PROJECT/README.md

 AMEND TIERS BELOW TO REFLECT THIS - TASK 2

 Meramaid wireframe - Create - TASK 4
+Wireframes submitted to coach for mock up design for your application

 Display using REACT - Task 6